tundeadetunji/Stock-Manager-Stores/README.md

 .NET Framework 4.5

 May use:
-MS SQL (with 2008 R2 in mind).
+MS SQL Server (with 2008 R2 in mind).
 Please check the folder SQL for how to set up the database.